kholidfu/ninjalatex/README.md

 #### Dependencies

-You MUST have texlive installed in your Ubuntu, the package is quite huge, ~800Mb.
+You MUST have texlive installed in your Ubuntu, the package is quite huge, ~900Mb.

-``sudo apt-get install texlive texlive-base texlive-latex-extra``
+``sudo apt-get install texlive texlive-base texlive-latex-extra texlive-pstricks``

 #### Clone and install